You'll see 2015s top color everywhere. It is

 The hue isn't a risky one, whether in a nail polish, a frock on a runway, or a pattern of stripes in a men's tie or florals for table placemats or bedding.

-As they did with Radiant Orchid, the cosmetics giant Sephora plans a limited-edition collection of beauty products based on Pantone and its latest pick, Eiseman said.
+The cosmetics giant Sephora plans a limited-edition collection of beauty products based on Pantone and its latest pick.
 Marsala has been widely used in lipstick and hair color for years.

-One of the color's strengths, she said, is the ease in combining it with gray, black, beige and other neutrals.
+One of the color's strengths, Eiseman said, is the ease in combining it.
+It goes with gray, black, beige and other neutrals.

 "It's a color that you can mix with what you already own," Eiseman said.
 "You can add just a touch of it.
 That's the intent and purpose.
 It is not the color that swallows the world."